 With a jazz history going back to the 1920s, Montreal landed on the jazz scene radar partially due to Prohibition.
 It was one of few cities where purchasing alcohol was allowed, causing people to come from near and far, establishing Montreal as a jazz center.

 The city has maintained its vibrant jazz scene for nearly 100 years.
-Along with more clubs that one could ever hope to visit in a single trip to the city, Montreal also hosts the International Jazz festival, one of the biggest and more famous events in the jazz world.
+Along with more clubs than one could ever hope to visit in a single trip to the city, Montreal also hosts the International Jazz Festival, one of the biggest and more famous events in the jazz world.
 The 10-day long summer event draws massive crowds, all hoping to hear some of the hundreds of musicians who come in to play.

 6. Cape Town